 Brine2D Game Engine¶

-Brine2D is a modern .NET 10 game engine built on SDL3 that brings the familiar patterns and developer experience of ASP.NET to game development.
-If you've built web applications with ASP.NET Core, you'll feel right at home building games with Brine2D.
+Brine2D is a modern .NET 10 engine built on SDL3, inspired by the architecture and developer experience of ASP.NET.
+If you've built ASP.NET Core applications, the development model will feel immediately familiar.

 -